 - Federal law requires trains to sound their horn at all highway-rail grade crossings.
 Many times, drivers do not pay attention or do not expect to see a train, especially at crossings they are familiar with..
 These are the times when the locomotive horn may be the only warning that gets the driver's attention.
 Never assume that a seldom-used track has been abandoned.
 The railroad can put a train there any time.

 - To notify officials about a visibility problem at a railroad crossing, please contact INDOT Railroad Services at 317-232-1491 or call the railroad directly using the 1-800 number posted at the crossing.

 - It is against the law to stop a vehicle on a railroad crossing.
 Every operator of a motor vehicle is required to bring their motor vehicle to a full stop at a highway-rail crossing when warned of an approaching locomotive or train by train activated signals.
 Drivers are required to remain stopped until the approaching locomotive or train has passed or until directed to do so by emergency personnel at the crossing.

 - Railroad property is private property and access is limited to railroad personnel and those persons who have been granted access by the railroad.
 Violators can be charged with trespassing.
 Nationally every year, more than 500 people who trespass on railroad right-of-way are killed and many others are critically injured.

-Manager, Rail Office
+Manager, Office of Traffic Safety

 Indiana Department of Transportation